Attention Is Not the Only Choice: Counterfactual Reasoning for Path-Based Explainable Recommendation: Experiment

 \subsubsection{\textbf{Effectiveness of Different Components}}

 We further evaluate the effectiveness of the main components in our recommendation backend by comparing different variants on the Amazon Musical Instrument dataset.
 We report the results of \{HR, NDCG\}@20 in Table \ref{tab:ablation_test}.
-For the last column, we show the smallest percentage drop compared with CPER performance for each variant on the three evaluation metrics.
+For the last column, we show the smallest percentage drop compared with CPER performance for each variant on two evaluation metrics.
 Specifically, CPER is the complete model, which obtains the best results.
 CPER$\neg$TempDW removes the pre-training phrase with temporal DeepWalk, which decreases 3.98\% on NDCG@20.
 CPER$\neg$Trans takes the average of history item representations as the path representation instead of using a more powerful sequential model Transformer, the performance of which decreases 18.05\% on HR@20.
 CPER$\neg$Att means we remove all the attention layers and the related module, the item enhancement via path embeddings.
 The results then drop down by 36.95\% on HR@20.
-Note that most recommendation models leverage these attention units just for pursuing recommendation accuracy and they are not intentionally designed for model explainability, making the attention-based explainability very limited.
-In the following parts, we further discuss the comparison of explainability between traditional attention-based explanations and our counterfactual reasoning explanations.
+Note that most recommendation models leverage these attention units for pursuing recommendation accuracy, and therefore they indeed contribute much to the prediction results.
+However, they are not intentionally designed for model explainability, making the attention-based explainability very limited as discussed in the previous explainability evaluation.